 Plumes of water on Enceladus, a mosaic of images taken from the Cassini spacecraft taken in 2009

-Jupiter is thought to have a rocky outer core, about 75% of its mass is composed of hydrogen gas and the rest is mostly helium.
-Its red spot is a cyclone three times the size of Earth.
-Jupiter has a faint ring system and at least 60 moons, most of which are less than ten km in diameter.
-The largest of Jupiter's moons are the Galilean satellites - Ganymede, Callisto, Io and Europa - these were discovered by Italian physicist Galileo Galilei in 1610.
+Jupiter is thought to have a rocky outer core, about 75% of its mass is composed of hydrogen gas, and the rest is mostly helium.
+Its red spot is a cyclone, three times the size of Earth.
+Jupiter has a faint ring system and at least 60 moons, most of which are less than 10 km in diameter.
+The largest of Jupiter's moons are the Galilean satellites - Ganymede, Callisto, Io, and Europa - these were discovered by Italian physicist Galileo Galilei in 1610.

-The first spacecraft to observe Jupiter, as well as all the Galilean moons, was NASA's Pioneer 10 probe in 1973, followed by NASA's Pioneer 11 in 1974, and Voyager 1 and 2, both in 1979.
+The first spacecraft to observe Jupiter, as well as all the Galilean moons, was NASA's Pioneer 10 probe in 1973, followed by NASA's Pioneer 11 in 1974, and Voyager 1 and Voyager 2, both in 1979.
 All of these probes were on their way out of the Solar System.
 Pioneer 11 came closest to Jupiter, flying within 34,000 km, and Voyager 2 was furthest coming within 570,000 km.
-In 1990 NASA and the European Space Agency (ESA) launched Ulysses which came within 400,000 km of Jupiter in 1992 and within 120 million km in 2004.
-NASA, the ESA and the Italian Space Agency (ASI) launched the Cassini spacecraft in 1997 which passed within 10 million km of Jupiter on the way to Saturn.
-In 2006 NASA launched the New Horizons spacecraft which flew within 2 million km of Jupiter, and passed all the Galilean moons, in 2007 whilst on its way to Pluto.
+In 1990, NASA and the European Space Agency (ESA) launched Ulysses, which came within 400,000 km of Jupiter in 1992, and within 120 million km in 2004.
+NASA, the ESA, and the Italian Space Agency (ASI) launched the Cassini spacecraft in 1997, which passed within 10 million km of Jupiter on its way to Saturn.
+In 2006, NASA launched the New Horizons spacecraft which flew within 2 million km of Jupiter and passed all the Galilean moons, in 2007, while on its way to Pluto.